alphagov/government-service-design-manual/service-manual/governance/governance-principles.md

 * decision making is evidence-based and focused on meeting user needs

-* the service manager and team are empowered to make informed decisions promptly so that they rarely need to escalate
+* the service manager and team have the authority to make decisions and only escalate when they need to

 * you handle change and improve quality through continuous iterative development